 Students who wish to complete a 6-credit Master's Thesis may do so by completing 3 additional credits.
-Students must request permission from the DMS Chair before enrolling for the Master's Thesis.
-For more information about the Thesis option, please consult with the department chair.
+If the thesis is not completed after 6 credits, continued registration will be required until Thesis is complete.
+Students must request permission from the DMS Chair before enrolling for the Master's Thesis and generally must have a GPA of at least 3.5.
+For more information about the Thesis option, please consult with the department.

-Below is a sample of a degree plan for a full-time student who begins their studies in the Fall term.
+Below is a sample of a degree plan for a residential student who begins their studies in the Fall term and enrolls in 3 courses per term.
 Degree plans will be modified based on a student's enrollment date and pace of study.